databrickslabs/dbldatagen/docs/source/APIDOCS.md

 ## Using SQL in data generation
 Any column specification can use arbitrary SQL expressions during data generation via the `expr` parameter.

-The following example shows generation of synthetic names, email addresses, payment instruments and use of a SQL expression to compute MD5 hashes of synthetic credit card numbers:
+The following example shows generation of synthetic names, email addresses and use of a SQL expression to compute MD5 hashes of hypothetical synthetic credit card :

 ```python
 import dbldatagen as dg